himelhrh/mcq-quiz-app-in-C/README.md

 # mcq-quiz-app-in-C
-A mcq quiz app In C language CSE Project
+A mcq quiz app In C language for CSE Project